 Air Fryer Meatballs –If you’re looking for a healthy alternative to frying, then the air fryer is what you need.
 This appliance uses hot air and convection technology to cook your food quickly and thoroughly so that it’s crispy on the outside but moist on the inside.
 Air fried meatballs are one of my favorite recipes because they come out perfectly tender every time!

-It was originally my Sicilian Grandmother’s Recipe, passed down to my mother and now to me.
+It was initially my Sicilian Grandmother’s Recipe, passed down to my mother and now to me.
 I love the homemade and authentic taste.
 Today, Air Fryer Meatballs.

 The meatballs are tender, juicy, always perfectly cooked, and extremely simple to make in the air fryer.
 The best part about cooking them in the Air Fryer is that you use hardly any oil, which produces a healthier meatball!